 Lucy Kijung Kim began studying piano at the age of 5 and cello at the age of 8.
 She received her Bachelor of Music, with a major in Cello, from Kyunghee University in Seoul, Korea.
 In September 2012, Lucy relocated to Vancouver, Canada, received her Early Childhood Education Certificate, and has since been working as a Cello/Piano teacher at Ava Music & Art Centre in North Vancouver and at the Vancouver Orchestra Club.
 She is distinguished by her patient and kind manner with children, while maintaining attention to detail in her method of instruction.
 Lucy has been teaching cello since 2004 and has played in a variety of chamber ensembles as well as currently being the principal cellist of the Vancouver Pops Symphony.

-PRIVATE LESSON RATES
+ONE-ON-ONE LESSON RATES

 $55/hour single session

 - includes one hour weekly lessons for one calendar year